-According to Quotable Value the average price of a New Zealand property was $411,700 using three months data up to in May 2012.
-Property values are up 1.0% over the past three months, 3.9% up over the past year and in May 2012 were 2.0% below the previous market peak of late 2007.
+According to Quotable Value the average value of a New Zealand property was $591,909 for the month of July 2016.
+Property values are up 13.5 percent over the past year and are are now over 25% above the previous market peak of late 2007.

 Here are guides to prices over the past five years in different suburbs and towns in New Zealand’s North and South Islands.

 The average sale price in Auckland Region is over $800,000.
 Property prices for various suburbs in Auckland including Albany, Birkenhead, Central City, Epsom, Henderson Area and Papatoetoe.